Extended drawing for artists and makers

 Are there any other costs?
 Is there anything I need to bring?

 Standard art materials are provided.
-You may be asked to and provide your own sketchbook, ideas and reference materials such as sketches and photographs.
+You may be asked to provide your own sketchbook, ideas and reference materials such as sketches and photographs.
 Please note this course is exempt from our refunds and transfers policy.

 When I've finished, what course can I do next?